cwrc/islandora-etl/README.md

 A set of tools to

 * export from an Islandora Legacy (Drupal 7)
-* transform the export package into proper package to work with [Islandora Workbench](https://github.com/mjordan/islandora_workbench)
+* transform the export package into a proper package (CSV) to work with [Islandora Workbench](https://github.com/mjordan/islandora_workbench)
 * verify the ingest into Islandora (Drupal 9) by comparing the MODS in Islandora-Legacy site to JSON-LD respresentation in Islandora (Drupal 9)

 ## Features

 * Python command-line script to export content via the [Islandora REST API](https://github.com/discoverygarden/islandora_rest) on the Islandora Legacy site thus able to run anywhere
-  * Export package includes downloading all datastreams (exclusion list controlled) plus an `XML Metadata` file
+  * The export package includes downloading all data streams (exclusion list controlled) plus an `XML Metadata` file
-  * The `XML Metadata` file contains the source metadata in XML from for use by a transformation step to build the CVS formate required by Islandora Workbench, (i.e., FOXML Fedora Metadata, plus MODS xml, plus datastream export locations)
+  * The `XML Metadata` file contains the source metadata in XML form for use by a transformation step to build the CVS format required by Islandora Workbench, (i.e., FOXML Fedora Metadata, plus MODS XML, plus datastream export locations)

-* Set of XQuery scripts to convert the metadata into a CSV format (used with BaseX.org) -- we're using BaseX.org to bulk explore/surface how metadata has been recorded in MODS as CWRC doesn't use the defualt XML Form Builder forms
+* Set of XQuery scripts to convert the metadata into a CSV format (used with BaseX.org) -- we're using BaseX.org to bulk explore/surface how metadata has been recorded in MODS as CWRC doesn't use the default XML Form Builder forms

 * Python command-line script to verify contents, to a specified degree, that the Islandora Legacy MODS metadata exists in the new Islandora site via a comparison with the JSON-LD serialization